Call our National Helpline on 0300 0300 363

 Ross Jones, Policy & Communications Manager 0300 0300 110

 Dr Craig Pickering, Spokeperson 07949 637323

 Note for editors:

 Families Need Fathers (FNF) is a registered charity providing information and support on shared parenting issues arising from family breakdown, and support to divorced and separated parents, irrespective of gender or marital status.

 Our primary concern is the maintenance of the child’s relationship with both parents.

-Founded in 1974, FNF helps thousands of parents every year.
+Founded in 1974, FNF helps thousands of parents and children every year.